mcneel/developer.rhino3d.com/content/en/guides/grasshopper2/your-first-component-windows/index.md

 1. In Grasshopper 2, place a _HelloGrasshopper2_ component on the canvas...as soon as you do, you should hit your breakpoint and pause...
    ![Hit a breakpoint](/images/gh2/your-first-component-windows-09.png)
 1. The reason you hit the breakpoint is because the `Process` method was called when the component was placed on the canvas.
 With Rhino and Grasshopper 2 paused.
 1. In **Visual Studio** let's open the autos panel, use **Ctrl + Q** and search Autos, double click the first result, make sure to _pin_ the panel on the right hand side or else it may auto close.
+(You may need to be in Debug to see this Window)
    ![Open Autos](/images/gh2/your-first-component-windows-10.png)
 1. In the list, find the `plane` object.
 Our `plane` is a `Rhino.Geometry.Plane` with a value of `{Origin=0,0,0 XAxis=0,1,0, YAxis=0,0,1, ZAxis=1,0,0}` ...an YZ plane, the default, as expected.
    ![Continue Executing](/images/gh2/your-first-component-windows-11.png)